Choosing the right fascias, soffits and guttering specialist

 Find out about scaffolding

 Make sure you ask about scaffolding, and any costs associated with that.
 I’ve actually got a cherry picker, which can save homeowners a lot of money.
 Scaffolding can cost an absolute fortune to hire - typically they won’t come out for less than £300.
 Whereas I can hire my machine for £100 and use it all day long, on one, three, five, ten jobs.
-So, the homeowner should ask a tradesman whether he plans to erect scaffolding, and whether or not the cost of that is included in his overall quote.
+So, the homeowner should ask a tradesperson whether he plans to erect scaffolding, and whether or not the cost of that is included in his overall quote.

 Ask whether they’re a registered installer

-It’s worth asking whether a tradesman is registered as an installer with one of the companies who manufacture fascias, soffits and guttering materials.
+It’s worth asking whether a tradesperson is registered as an installer with one of the companies who manufacture fascias, soffits and guttering materials.
 If they are, find out whether this means there’s an extra guarantee on the products they use on your job.

 Ask who will actually be doing the work